microsoft/nni/docs/source/nas/construct_space.rst

 The following table summarizes all the APIs we have provided for constructing search space.

-The following APIs are provided to ease the engineering effort of writing a new search space.

 .. list-table::
    :header-rows: 1
    :widths: auto